zeebinz/rarinfo/README.md

 -------------------------------
 Class for inspecting the contents of RAR archives.

+- 4.6 Fixed handling of archives with encrypted headers
 - 4.5 Improved handling of some corrupt sources
 - 4.4 Improved analysis performance, cleaned up code, fixed b/c
 - 4.3 Added handling of RAR 5.0 Quick Open data